ADKAR Model: What Is It and How To Use It?

 Goal 3: Provide knowledge on how to change

-The knowledge milestone in the ADKAR Model is primarily about training and education.
+The knowledge milestone in the ADKAR Model is primarily refers to training and education.
 In order to begin the transition, your team will need to understand how their responsibilities, skills, tools, and processes will be impacted.

 Another way to increase comprehension is to use a variety of creative employee training methods: